Navigation design basics for Windows apps

 If you think of an app as a collection of pages, navigation describes the act of moving between pages and within a page.
 It's the starting point of the user experience, and it's how users find the content and features they're interested in.
 It's very important, and it can be difficult to get right.

-We have a huge number of choices to make for navigation.
-We could:
+You have a huge number of choices to make for navigation.
+You could:

 Require users to go through a series of pages in order.